joshleitzel/computed_attribute/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, install dependencies with `bundle`.

+To run the tests, run `rake`.
+We’re using [Appraisal](https://github.com/thoughtbot/appraisal) to test against multiple ActiveRecord versions.
+To run the tests against all supported versions: `appraisal rake`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).